 Special Committee Meeting Attendance during 2022:

 Principle Ten: Shareholder Communication

 The Board is committed to maintaining good communication and having constructive dialogue with its shareholders.
 The Investors section of the Company’s website provides all required regulatory information as well as additional information shareholders may find helpful including: information on Board members, advisors and significant shareholdings, a historical list of the Company’s Announcements, its corporate governance information, the Company’s publications including historic annual reports and notices of annual general meetings or special meetings, together with share price information.

-The Group also takes a proactive approach to investor relations initiatives with ongoing support from Walbrook PR Limited, the Group's Financial PR and IR Advisers.
+The Company also takes a proactive approach to investor relations initiatives with ongoing support from Walbrook PR Limited, the Company's Financial PR and IR Advisers.
 These investor relations initiatives include (but are not limited to): l responsive IR enquiry service for all investors to ask questions and provide feedback via phone or email l shareholder events in London and elsewhere l access to virtual investor presentations and Q&A sessions l the use of social media, in accordance with the Company's social media policy

 Results of shareholder meetings and details of votes cast will be publicly announced through a regulatory information system and displayed on the Company’s website with suitable explanations of any actions undertaken as a result of any significant votes against resolutions.

 The Company has adopted a dealing code for Directors, senior managers and employees in relation to securities dealings which is appropriate for a company with securities traded on AIM ("Share Dealing Code").